SQL Server Performance, DBA Best Practices & Enterprise Data Solutions | MyTechMantra

 12. JSON Path-based Indexing

 Querying deep within semi-structured data is now highly efficient thanks to JSON Path-based Indexing.
 In SQL Server 2025, you can create indexes on specific fields within a JSON column without the need for computed columns.
 This allows the engine to perform index seeks rather than full table scans when filtering on JSON attributes.
-For applications that rely heavily on dynamic schemas—such as IoT telemetry or e-commerce product attributes—this feature provides the predictability and speed required for production-scale transactional workloads while maintaining the flexibility of a schema-on-read approach.
+Learn How to Create a JSON Index in SQL Server 2025 to see how this provides the predictability and speed required for production-scale transactional workloads—such as IoT telemetry or e-commerce—while maintaining the flexibility of a schema-on-read approach.

 13. Fuzzy String Matching